Maahantuoja/mooc_fullstackopen_palautusrepositorio/osa0/README.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note"
     activate server

     Note right of browser: The browser makes a POST request to the server.
-The request contains the details of the new note, e.g. { note: "New note" }.
+The request contains the details of the new note, e.g. {"note": "New note"}.

     server-->>browser: Response: HTTP 302, Location: /notes, redirect to GET https://studies.cs.helsinki.fi/exampleapp/notes deactivate server